karinje/clip-forge/docs/ClipForge_PRD.md

 - **Keep it simple:** DOM-based timeline, single-track preview, basic export.
 Polish after core works.
 - **Document as you go:** Update README incrementally, don't leave it for the end.
 - **Have a backup plan:** If recording proves too difficult, focus on making editing/export bulletproof.

+### Upgrade Strategy: Trim Handle UX

+- Current behaviour keeps the preview seek label anchored to the clip’s in-point for stability across multi-clip timelines.
+- Next iteration should track which trim handle is active so dragging the out-point pins the label to the combined out-point, while dragging the in-point keeps it at the clip start.
+- Store-level metadata (e.g. `activeTrimHandle`) will unblock keyboard nudges, snapping, and richer visual feedback without rewriting the trimming flow.

 ---